Pudimoe

 Pudimoe or Pudumong is a town in Dr Ruth Segomotsi Mompati District Municipality in the North West province of South Africa.

 The town is located about 17 km north of Taung and 66 km south-west of Schweizer-Reneke.
-The name, derived from the Tswana language, means “place of wildebeest”.
+The name, derived from the Tswana language, means “place of goats”.
 It formerly bore the adapted name Pudimoe, which is still in use at the town’s train station.